jillii/spookify/readme.md

 	3. make edits
 	4. commit and push!

+Updates take about 1-2 to propegate, you can see their progress on https://github.com/jillii/spookify.

 The site can be viewed at https://jillii.github.io/spookify/

 Make sure to make thoughtful organized commits.